Is Colorado a No-Fault State for Car Accidents?

 Consulting an Attorney

-I have been practicing law in the Loveland, Brighton, Firestone, and Boulder areas for over 27 years and have seen my fair share of personal injury cases.
+I have been practicing law in the Longmont, Boulder, Firestone, and Brighton areas for over 27 years and have handled thousands of personal injury cases.
 Handling an insurance company operating within a tort system on one’s own is ill-advised.
-It is no longer the simple case of placing a phone call to your insurance company.
+It is no longer the simple case of placing a phone call to your own insurance company.

 Insurance companies are businesses and businesses first.
 They will fight to keep from paying money out, and that is why you need someone who will fight for you.
 Having a lawyer will prevent you from making a drastic mistake.
 This could be anything from settling for less than you deserve or not receiving compensation at all.
 I know the ins and outs of insurance companies, and I will fight for you to receive the compensation you deserve.